• g2 badge

 Examples:

-• An email signup popup that focuses a product to motivate visitors to convert
+• An email signup popup that features a product to motivate visitors to convert

 • A popup with a link to drive shoppers to a page with a product